We've been pioneering Parkinson's disease (PD) knowledge, accelerating treatments and improving care for more than a half-century.

 - 1973: Dr. Oleh Hornykiewicz, the scientist who discovered the link between striatal dopamine deficiency and Parkinson's.

 - 1987: Dr. Yahr, the research pioneer and our long-time affiliate received the award in 1987.

 - 1987: That same year, Dr. J. William Langston, who discovered in 1983 that MPTP was toxic and could cause Parkinson's-like symptoms, received the award.

-- 1997: Dr. C. David Marsden, explorer of the etiology, biochemistry, physiology, imaging, genetics, animal models and therapeutics of Parkinson's, received the award in 1997.
+- 1997: Dr. C. David Marsden, explorer of the etiology, biochemistry, physiology, imaging, genetics, animal models and therapeutics of Parkinson's.

 - 2007: Dr. Stanley Fahn

 Moving into the future we continue to build on the energy, experience and passion of our global community as we work to end Parkinson's.
-We'd love for you to join us.
-Whether you are a researcher, a person living with Parkinson's, a caregiver or community leader, every effort counts.
-Contact the Parkinson's Foundation Helpline at 1-800-4PD-INFO (473-4636) or email@example.com to learn about the many ways you can help.
+Help us advocate for Parkinson's research.
+Whether you are a researcher, a person living with Parkinson's, a caregiver, or a community leader, every effort counts.

 Support ground-breaking research, care and community outreach